MariaMoreira/personal_projects/README.md

 Here I leave some projects that I developed but that I have not yet published.
 My portfolio is in process ...
+You can also take a look at my behance: https://www.behance.net/mariamoreirabordeaux